Services Provided – Speech & Language Therapy

 MOTOR SPEECH DISORDERS

-When a person has difficulty swallowing or is unable to swallow they have a swallowing disorder or dysphagia (dis-FAY-juh).
+When a person has difficulty swallowing or is unable to swallow they have a swallowing disorder or dysphagia.
 We all have problems swallowing sometimes.
-We may have trouble chewing a tough piece of meat, we may gag on food or have to swallow hard to get it down and we have all had a drink “go down the wrong way,” making us cough and choke.
+We may have trouble chewing a tough piece of meat, we may gag on food or have to swallow hard to get a bite down and we’ve all had a drink “go down the wrong way,” making us cough and choke.
 A person with a swallowing disorder will have trouble like this all the time.